vylorane/virtual-moped-exercise/README.md

 ### Help

-If the user enters the command, "help", the program should display a list of commands that the program understands.
+If the user enters the command, "`help`", the program should display a list of commands that the program understands.

 ### Assumptions